 Recommendations:

-Proper form: Maintaining proper form is crucial for safety and effectiveness.
-Keep your body in a straight line throughout the movement, engage your core muscles, and keep your elbows close to your body.
+• Maintaining proper form is crucial for safety and effectiveness.
+Keep your posture fixed an in a straight line throughout the movement.
+Engage your core muscles, and keep your elbows close to your body.
 Avoid arching your back or letting your hips sag.

-Gradually increase difficulty: Once you feel comfortable with modified push-ups, you can gradually increase the difficulty by performing full push-ups or adding more reps and sets.
+• Gradually increase difficulty: Once you feel comfortable with modified push-ups, you can gradually increase the difficulty by performing full push-ups, adding more reps or the speed at which a push-up is performed.

 Common Mistakes:

-Arching the back: Arching the back during push-ups can put unnecessary stress on the lower back and reduce the effectiveness of the exercise.
-Keep your body in a straight line throughout the movement.
+• Arching the back during push-ups can put unnecessary stress on the lower back and reduce the effectiveness of the exercise so keep your body in a straight line throughout the movement.

-Letting the hips sag: Letting your hips sag can put unnecessary stress on your lower back and reduce the activation of your chest and arm muscles.
-Engage your core muscles and keep your body in a straight line throughout the movement.
+• Letting your hips sag can put unnecessary stress on your lower back and reduce the activation of your chest and arm muscles.
+Engage your core muscles and keep your body in a fixed straight line throughout the movement.

 Exercise